shahleon/shahleon.github.io/_pages/cv.md

 Professional Experience
 --------------------
 Mar 2019 — Present
-:   ### Technical Lead at Monstar Lab Bangladesh
+:   ### Senior Backend Engineer II at Monstar Lab Bangladesh

-    As a Technical Lead, my responsibilities range from collecting requirements from the clients to designing the system architecture, application architecture, actively taking part in the development and testing tasks and in general making sure the smooth development and deployment of software applications.
-I have experience in leading teams comprising members from multiple countries and from multiple domains(both tech and business).
+    As a Senior Backend Engineer, my responsibilities range from collecting requirements from the clients to designing the system architecture, application architecture, actively taking part in the development and testing tasks and in general making sure the smooth development and deployment of software applications.
+I have experience in leading teams comprising members from multiple countries from different backgrounds.

 Jul 2017 – Feb 2019